boan-anbo/textual-object/README.md

 We want:
 1. to not to lose data when the source, e.g. a piece of software, is down.
-2. to not to lose all of the data when even the local storage is gone, and only the text is left.
+2. to not to lose all of your data when even the local storage is gone, and only the text is left.
-3.
+3. to easily use structured data along with your plain text without the need to launch a server or a program first, because your data are all stored locally.
+4. to be able to sync with the data source bi-directionally when needed.

 # Components